DomiR/rxjs-commented-operators/Introduction.md

 If we have an observable via `from([a, b, c])` and apply our operator by using the pipe operation via `from([a, b, c]).pipe(myOperator())`, you may observe that we call our operator function to get a pristine instance of said operator.

-To illustrate this we could also store it in some variable really quick.
+To illustrate this we could also store it in some variable.

 ```js
 const myOperatorInstance = myOperator();